Nucleomics-VIB/NC_cloud-dl/README.md

-forked from https://github.com/cghdev/cloud-dl and modified with extra functions Please read [README-2](README-2.md) for more details
+forked from https://github.com/cghdev/cloud-dl and modified with extra functions<br>
+Please read [README-2](README-2.md) for more details

 # cloud-dl